Comfort, Performance, and Productivity

 The best chairs have a see-through mesh bench and a mesh back.
 Mesh is superior because it provides the best ventilation as air passes through it (no sweaty butt), offers the best elastic resistance (doesn't bottom-out), and there's no foam padding to disintegrate and flatten out over time.

 I sit on a Herman Miller Aeron chair.
 It has numerous adjustments, is very well made, and exceedingly comfortable.
-It's not cheap, costing upward $900 or so, but it's well worth it.
+It's not cheap, costing around $1,200 to $1,600 or so, but it's well worth it.
 The Aeron is the premier chair loved by office workers everywhere lucky enough to have one.
-Unfortunately, you won't find the Aeron at Office Depot.
+I've had mine since 2012 and it's just as comfortable today as it was when I bought it.
+Unfortunately, you won't find the Aeron at Office Depot or Staples.

 Return on Investment